-Prof. Joeri Rogelj is Director of Research at the Grantham Institute and Professor in Climate Science & Policy at the Centre for Environmental Policy at Imperial College London.
-He explores how societies can transform towards more sustainable futures.
-His interdisciplinary research connects Earth system sciences to the study of societal change and policy.
+Prof. Joeri Rogelj is Director of Research at the Grantham Institute and Professor of Climate Science & Policy at the Centre for Environmental Policy at Imperial College London.
+He studies how societies can transform towards more sustainable futures.
+His world-leading interdisciplinary research connects Earth system sciences to the study of societal change and policy.